-Open source software has fewer (if any) licensing fees and there’s no limit on licences, making it incredibly easy for businesses to try the software before they invest in it.
+Open source software has fewer (if any) licensing fees and there’s no limit on licences, making it incredibly easy for your business to try the software before you invest.

 On the other hand, a proprietary MES can be over $100,000 a year — and that’s just for the licence, with upfront support and maintenance costs on top of that.
-Open source can allow you to redirect these funds into making enhancements to your system, giving you a competitive edge.
+Open source allows you to redirect these funds into making enhancements to your system, giving you a competitive edge.

 Con: It’s not all free